bytesroboticmx/capsaIA/README.md

 Ensuring awareness of not one, but all of these risks, requires a tedious process involving changes to your model, its architecture, loss function, optimization procedure, and more.

 Luckily, capsa has got you covered!
 Capsa automatically wraps your model (i.e., like a <i>capsule</i>!) and makes all of the internal changes so it can be end-to-end risk-aware.
-Capsa abstracts away all of those changes so you don't have to change any of your existing training or deployment pipelines in order to build state-of-the-art trustworthy machine learning solutions.
+Capsa abstracts away all of those changes so you don't have to modify any of your existing training or deployment pipelines in order to build state-of-the-art trustworthy machine learning solutions.

 # 🚀 Quickstart